 The comparison requires looking beyond the raw unit price of energy.
 Gas currently costs approximately 7p per kWh compared to electricity’s 30p, appearing cheaper on paper.
 However, gas hobs lose approximately 60% of their heat to the surrounding air rather than the pan, meaning you must run them longer and hotter to achieve the same results.
 Ceramic electric hobs, while better than gas at approximately 74% efficiency, still lose heat through the glass surface and take longer to adjust temperature, extending cooking times.

 For example, boiling two litres of water on gas might take eight minutes at full burner output, consuming roughly 4.5kWh equivalent of gas energy (accounting for inefficiency) costing approximately 32p.
-The same task on a induction hob completes in four minutes using approximately 0.25kWh of electricity, costing 7.5p.
+The same task on an induction hob completes in four minutes using approximately 0.25kWh of electricity, costing 7.5p.
 Over a year of daily cooking, these per-meal savings accumulate significantly, particularly for households cooking multiple dishes daily.
-The efficient kitchen appliances category consistently shows induction as the lowest-cost option for frequent cooks despite the higher price per unit of electricity.

 Does cooking technique affect the hourly cost?